 Too much data.
 Not enough data.
 Old data.
 Dirty data.
 The wrong kinds of data.
 Data with low credibility, missing context or little real meaning.
 If these challenges sound familiar to you, you’re not alone.

 Add to these problems analysts who don’t always understand the needs of decision makers and decision makers who don’t always ask the right questions or trust the right answers, and it’s easy to see why the relationship between organizations and their data can be complicated.
 For most organizations, the potential of data-driven decision making may be real, but it’s also largely unrealized.

 That’s the paradox.
 While the typical organization has more potentially useful information–internal and external–at its disposal today than at any other time in history, management teams often struggle to use it effectively in decision making.
 Sometimes the information is difficult to access or combine in the ways that would be most helpful.
-Other times it’s difficult to analyze or interpret.
+Other times it’s challenging to analyze or interpret.
 And still other times it’s controversial or unwelcome.
 The reasons can range from purely technical or organizational to psychological and political.
 But whatever the underlying reasons, our role is to help clients make better use of data to navigate the world around them.

 The nature of our deliverables and the techniques we use to produce them have evolved, but our fundamental approach remains anchored in seven guiding principles.

 Begin with the end in mind.
 Whatever program, project or engagement we undertake, our first principle is always to understand–very specifically–the client’s objectives and priorities as well as the motivations behind them.
 This precise understanding is the key to scoping and sequencing our work so that the client knows exactly what to expect throughout the process and benefits from it as quickly as possible.